capprogram/2017bootcamp-general/python-setup-linux.md

     conda create --name astro scikit-learn matplotlib astropy pymc spyder pandas

-This will create an anaconda environment named `astro` in your home directory (`~/.conda/envs/astro`), with the packages that you need for this class.
+This will create an anaconda environment named `astro` in your home directory (`~/.conda/envs/astro`), with the packages that you need for our purposes.
 To activate this environment type

     source activate astro